No script

 A small history lesson about Transylvania

-Over 2000 years ago Romania’s Dacian ancestors arrived in the South West of Transylvania and several settlements began.
+Over 2000 years ago, Romania's Dacian ancestors arrived in the southwest of Transylvania and several settlements began.
 Their capital city was called Sarmisegetusza Dacia.
-In the year 105, the Dacians were conquered by the Romans (after many long battles); the long process that gave birth to Romania in the middle ages had started.
+In the year 105, the Dacians were conquered by the Romans (after many long battles); the long process that gave birth to Romania in the Middle Ages had started.

 Since the Roman settlement, Transylvania has welcomed people from a wide variety of cultures.
-Which in turn influenced all aspects of life there; from the architecture and the cuisine to the language spoken.
+Which in turn influenced all aspects of life there, from the architecture and the cuisine to the language spoken.
 The region of Transylvania as we know it today was founded by a mix of Vlachs (Romanians), Hungarian Székelys and German Saxons.

-Thanks to the unique blend of cultural influences in Transylvania, the cuisine you will find there is also very special.
-Transylvanian cuisine is slightly different than traditional Romanian food - heavy on the fat and largely focused on pork, vegetable stews and sour soups (ciorba).
-The best way to discover Transylvanian cuisine is through a local food tour, especially in the region around Sibiu which is know for its culinary diversity.
-Since Romanian cuisine is unknown to most tourists a guided tour can be very helpful for making the most of your trip to Romania.
+Transylvanian cuisine is slightly different from traditional Romanian food - heavy on fat and largely focused on pork, vegetable stews and sour soups (ciorba).
+The best way to discover Transylvanian cuisine is through a local food tour, especially in the region around Sibiu which is known for its culinary diversity.

 Quick facts about Transylvania